erikjoh/strongbox/report.md

 URL: https://github.com/strongbox/strongbox

 Strongbox is an Artifact Repository Manager written in Java, it allows you to store binary artifacts.
-It has both search and access control functionality.
+It aims to be an easy an reliable platform and support any repository layout.

 ## Architectural overview (optional, as one item for P+)